shilohc/rss2018-team4/assets/posts/lab7.md

 ##### Pure Pursuit Simulation
 <center><img src="assets/images/Lab6PureSimAll.gif" width="300" ></center>
-<center>*Figure 4: The robot planning and following a trajectory in simulation.
+<center>*Figure 4: A video of the robot planning and following a trajectory in simulation.
 The goal point is clicked in rviz.
 The green polygon represents the found trajectory, with an additional line directly between the start and the goal.*</center>

 In addition, the robot's simulated position was quantitatively close to the true trajectory, as seen in figure 5.
 Depending on the initial pose of the robot, the time converge to the trajectory varied.
 Once converged, the robot followed the trajectory at an average error of 0.02 m.